 The GoGirlFinance and Business News Daily articles got syndicated to four more sites – and the links all carried over.
 So for the 21 pitches, I got a total of 11 backlinks to The Content Factory’s website — and that’s just thus far.
 Even if nobody ever read any of these articles – and judging by the social shares, that’s not the case – this is good for our SEO.
 These websites all have solid Alexa and Google PageRank numbers, and that sends good vibes and rainbows to search engines.

-The fact that 2/6 of the articles were published on other websites is also not uncommon – many of the placements we secure for clients via HARO are also syndicated.
+The fact that 2 out of 6 articles were published on other websites is also not uncommon – many of the placements we secure for clients via HARO are also syndicated.
 As with all things related to online marketing and PR, your mileage may vary.
-But 20% syndication rate is about on par with what we experience, across the board.20% syndication rate is about on par with what we experience, across the board using HARO.
+But 33% syndication rate is about on par with what we experience, across the board.33% syndication rate is about on par with what we experience, across the board using HARO.
 Click To Tweet

 Again, this was only for one month.
 Imagine what would happen if I went hard at HARO for a year!
 Well, I haven’t done that – but I have responded to enough queries over the last few years to be quoted in the New York Times and plenty of other outlets — how does one follow a reference to the New York Times? — as well as interviewed live on FoxBusiness and CNN.
 We even used HARO to get TCF profiled on Skype’s blog.